-The Olive Tree Foundation, Inc. makes competitive grants to applicants who best meet the eligibility qualifications in the current grantmaking year.
+The Olive Tree Foundation, Inc. makes competitive grants to applicants that best meet the eligibility qualifications in the current grant-making year.

 Eligible grant applicants are public agencies or organizations tax exempt under Section 501(c)(3) of the Internal Revenue Code.
 Proof of tax-exemption status is required with application.

-Supporting institutions that develop the academic skills of youth during the critical stages of their development.
-Key objectives should include character-building; fostering ethics, teamwork, self-esteem and self-confidence; broadening horizons and aspirations; strengthening unique abilities and talents; developing community awareness and involvement; improving academic, communication and interpersonal skills.
+Youth education and development: OTF support nonprofits that help develop and reinforce youth academic skills.
+Key objectives should include STEAM (science, technology, engineering, arts, math); character-building that fosters ethics, teamwork, self-esteem and self-confidence; the broadening horizons and aspirations; strengthening unique abilities and talents; developing community awareness and involvement; and improving academic, communication and interpersonal skills.

-Strengthening organizations involved in the protection of civil rights; uplifting individuals to enable them to become self-sufficient and self-sustaining; sheltering the indigent and infirm; supporting institutions involved in establishing and improving health and environmental infrastructures that enhance quality of life in the communities they serve.
+Community development: We support nonprofits involved in the protection of civil rights, justice, and the creation of environmental infrastructures that enhance quality of life in the communities they serve.

 - Private foundations, as defined under Section 509(a) of the Internal Revenue Code

-- Organizations based outside of the United States
+- Organizations NOT based/headquartered in the United States

 - Fraternal organizations